capnproto/capnproto/doc/install.md

     sudo make install

-The Dockerfile delivered with the git repository provides a quick means for spawning a debian environment with all dependencies installed to build or run `capnpro`.
-Run `docker build -t capnproto .` to produce the image and run `docker run --it capnproto` to spawn a container from the produced image.o
+The Dockerfile delivered with the git repository provides a quick means for spawning a debian environment with all dependencies installed to build, test and run `capnpro`.
+Run `docker build -t capnproto .` to produce the image and run `docker run --it capnproto` to spawn a container from the produced image.

-In case you have files you need to work with, mount them into the container using to command `docker run --it capnproto -v $PATH_TO_SRC_DIR:/tmp/workdir`.
+In case you have files you need to work with, mount them into the container to have them accessible within that environment.
+Mounting `$PATH_TO_SRC_DIR` into `/tmp/workdir` inside the container is simply done through the command `docker run --it capnproto -v $PATH_TO_SRC_DIR:/tmp/workdir`.
 Inside the container you may navigate to `/tmp/workdir` where you will find your source directory mounted.

+The `capnproto` repository is copied into the Docker container into the path `/tmp/capnproto`.
+Feel free to mount the path to the capnproto repository on your filesystem into this path in order to rebuild any changes you want to test.

 ## Installation: Windows